 Additionally, we are both products of the visual arts- Joel in film and Gila in graphic arts.
 When we started out in the kitchen and saw the bloom for the first time, it felt like looking at the magic of nature right in front of our eyes.

 In the bloom shapes we see something similar to clouds moving across the sky- random and one of a kind formations that are created and affected by temperature and movement.
 Although we do not allow bloom in our bars, we are always mesmerized by it’s appearances in our chocolate block /couverture and see them as beautiful, and provoking our imagination.

 That's how we ended up photographing the different types of bloom and calling it BloomArt.
 We include BloomArt on the inside of the packaging of all of our DAR chocolate bars as a sort of homage to the energy and originality of the cacao, and our commitment to the arts and to artists.
 It is important to us to stop and see the beauty in the world around us, and sharing BloomArt with consumers is a natural manifestation of that core value.

-So next time you bite into a DAR chocolate bar, make sure to take a minute and reflect on the originality of the chocolate by admiring the original BloomArt found on the inside of the packing of every bar, and discover what YOU see And don't forget to share your favorite BloomArt packaging by tagging us on social media.
+So next time you bite into a DAR chocolate bar, make sure to take a minute and reflect on the craft of chocolate making by admiring the original BloomArt found on the inside of the packaging of every bar, and discover what YOU see.
+And don't forget to share your favorite BloomArt by tagging us on social media.